 Our tradition of innovation sets us apart.
 The world needs a constant flow of big ideas, and URI is perfectly positioned to help.
 We think big, and so will you, every day at the University of Rhode Island.

 Our students and faculty are working together to build a better hybrid car battery, invent healthier ways to clean up oil spills, discover new cures for such debilitating diseases as Alzheimer’s and cancer, grow food for campus dining halls, turn algae and used cooking oil into biofuel, and engineer global solutions for safer bridges and alternative energy.
 URI is leading Rhode Island’s efforts in biotechnology research and workforce development.
-Our pharmaceutical engineering track is one of the first of its kind in the nation.
-Our dual-degree international engineering program is a national model.
-We’re a premier center for research in behavioral psychology, one of the world’s foremost marine research institutions.
+Our Pharmaceutical Engineering track is one of the first of its kind in the nation.
+Our dual-degree International Engineering program is a national model.
+We’re a premier center for research in behavioral psychology, as well as one of the world’s foremost marine research institutions.
 Our Digital Forensics and Cyber Security Center is designated a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the Department of Homeland Security.

-At URI you’ll find more than 80 undergraduate and 80 graduate degree programs, as well as pre-professional and certificate programs.
-Besides the traditional majors you’d expect at any state flagship university, here unique interdisciplinary programs blend fields of study to reflect the real world—languages with textiles and pharmaceuticals, business with the environment and health care, archaeology with marine sciences, engineering with nursing, and more.
+At URI, you’ll find more than 80 undergraduate and 80 graduate degree programs, as well as pre-professional and certificate programs.
+Besides the traditional majors you’d expect at any state flagship university, our unique interdisciplinary programs blend fields of study to reflect the real world—languages with textiles and pharmaceuticals, business with the environment and health care, archaeology with marine sciences, engineering with nursing, and more.
 And we’re always creating new and innovative degree programs, such as Data Science, Forensic Chemistry, Health Studies, Innovation and Entrepreneurship, Music Therapy, Neuroscience, and Supply Chain Management to reflect emerging career fields.
 Double majors and minors are not only possible but encouraged.

-We also know that learning outside the classroom is as important as learning inside the classroom, so we strive to integrate into your undergraduate experience creative endeavors, experiential learning opportunities, internships, and research alongside faculty and graduate students to expand your realm of knowledge.
-You’ll have the opportunity to choose from more than 200 study abroad programs in over 81 different countries that include exchange programs with other universities in the country and its territories.
+We also know that learning outside the classroom is as important as learning inside the classroom, so we strive to integrate creative endeavors, experiential learning opportunities, internships, and research alongside faculty and graduate students into your undergraduate experience to expand your realm of knowledge.
+You’ll have the opportunity to choose from more than 900 study abroad programs in more than 80 countries that include exchange programs with other universities.
 Short-term, semester, and year-long programs provide you with a range of exciting options.
-Students in the international engineering and international business programs enjoy a full year abroad, taking courses at partner universities and engaging in paid internships with leading international companies.
+Students in the International Engineering and International Business programs enjoy a full year abroad, taking courses at partner universities and engaging in paid internships with leading international companies.

 Whatever you choose to study at URI, not only will you leave with a degree, you’ll leave your mark on the world.
 And that’s big.